 The Archaeology Committee aims to promote the study of Rome and the Roman Empire through its exceptional archaeological remains.
 The Committee fosters collaboration between archaeologists and historians, and we encourage closer links between the UK and the international community.
 The Committee is keen to increase awareness of Antiquity among young people too, particularly schoolchildren who otherwise might not experience the many wonders of Roman archaeology.

 Established to co-ordinate a national archaeology conference on the Society’s behalf, the Archaeology Committee co-organised the first Roman Archaeology Conference (RAC) at the University of Reading in 1994.
 The biennial Roman Archaeology Conference is now an important and popular event on the academic calendar, and in 2009 RAC successfully migrated to the University of Michigan, its first destination outside the UK.
 RAC (and TRAC) was held in Frankfurt Am Main in March-April 2012: see pictures from the conference on the RAC & TRAC 2012 page.
-The 2013 TRAC will be held at King's College London, and the next RAC will be hosted by the University of Reading in 2014.
+RAC and TRAC will be hosted by the University of Reading in 2014.

 The remit of the Archaeology Committee has grown beyond organising RAC and today we advise the Society’s Council on all aspects of Roman archaeology.
 Recently, we have been responsible for digitising the Society's slide collection (IMAGO) and we also introduced an e-newsletter, Epistula.
 You will find further information on the Archaeology Committee and its initiatives, as well as links to other societies dealing with the Roman period, on the left-hand column of this page.